seesmof/GODs-Promises-For-your-every-need/GODs_Promises_For_your_every_need.md

 Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be fearful.
 — John 14:27

+#### Forgiveness

+to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
+In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace
+— Ephesians 1:6-7

+You forgave the iniquity of Your people;
+You covered all their sin.
+Selah.
+— Psalm 85:2

+Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.
+— 2 Corinthians 5:17

+As far as the east is from the west,
+So far has He removed our transgressions from us.
+— Psalm 103:12

+My little children, I am writing these things to you so that you may not sin.
+And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous;
+— 1 John 2:1

+If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
+— 1 John 1:9

+“For I will be merciful to their iniquities,
+And I will remember their sins no more.”
+— Hebrews 8:12

+Let the wicked forsake his way
+And the unrighteous man his thoughts;
+And let him return to the LORD,
+And He will have compassion on him,
+And to our God,
+For He will abundantly pardon.
+— Isaiah 55:7

+bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+— Colossians 3:13

+Whenever you stand praying, forgive, if you have anything against anyone, so that your Father who is in heaven will also forgive you your transgressions.
+— Mark 11:25

+When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, — Colossians 2:13

+I will cleanse them from all their iniquity by which they have sinned against Me, and I will pardon all their iniquities by which they have sinned against Me and by which they have transgressed against Me.
+— Jeremiah 33:8

+“Come now, and let us reason together,”
+Says the LORD,
+“Though your sins are as scarlet,
+They will be as white as snow;
+Though they are red like crimson,
+They will be like wool.
+— Isaiah 1:18

+“I, even I, am the one who wipes out your transgressions for My own sake, And I will not remember your sins.
+— Isaiah 43:25